vishvAsa/vedAH_yajuH/yajuH/taittirIyam/saMhitA/keith.md

 This quiver that is thine.
 #### 02
 ##### a
-Homage to the golden-armed leader of hosts, and to the lord of the quarters homage! b Homage to the trees with green tresses, to the lord of cattle homage!
+Homage to the golden-armed leader of hosts, and to the lord of the quarters homage!
+##### b
+Homage to the trees with green tresses, to the lord of cattle homage!
 ##### c
 Homage to the one who is yellowish-red like young grass, to the radiant, to the lord of paths homage!
 ##### d
 Homage to the brown one, to the piercer, to the lord of food homage!
 ##### e
+Homage to the green-haired, wearer of the cord, to the lord of prosperity homage!
+##### f
-Homage to the green-haired, wearer of the cord, to the lord of prosperity homage! f Homage to the dart of Bhava, to the lord of the moving world homage! g Homage to Rudra, with bent bow, to the lord of fields homage!
+Homage to the dart of Bhava, to the lord of the moving world homage!
+##### g
+Homage to Rudra, with bent bow, to the lord of fields homage!
 ##### h
+Homage to the minstrel, the inviolate, to the lord of the woods homage!
+##### i
-Homage to the minstrel, the inviolate, to the lord of the woods homage! i Homage [1] to the ruddy one, the ruler, to the lord of woods homage!
+Homage [1] to the ruddy one, the ruler, to the lord of woods homage!
 ##### k
 Homage to the minister, the trader, to the lord of thickets homage!
 ##### l
 Homage to the extender of the world, the offspring of the maker of room, to the lord of plants homage!
 ##### m
+Homage to the loud calling, the screaming, to the lord of footmen homage!
+##### n
-Homage to the loud calling, the screaming, to the lord of footmen homage! n Homage to the wholly covered, to the running, to the lord of warriors homage!
+Homage to the wholly covered, to the running, to the lord of warriors homage!
 #### 03
 ##### a
 Homage to the strong, the piercing, to the lord of assailers homage!
 ##### b
-Homage to the leader, the holder of the quiver, to the lord of thieves homage! c Homage to the holder of the quiver, to the owner of the quiver, to the lord of robbers homage! d Homage to the cheater, the swindler, to the lord of burglars homage!
+Homage to the leader, the holder of the quiver, to the lord of thieves homage!
 ##### c
+Homage to the holder of the quiver, to the owner of the quiver, to the lord of robbers homage!
+##### d
+Homage to the cheater, the swindler, to the lord of burglars homage!
+##### c
+Homage to the glider, to the wanderer around, to the lord of the forests homage!
+##### f
+Homage to the bolt-armed destructive ones, to the lord of pilferers homage!
+##### g
-Homage to the glider, to the wanderer around, to the lord of the forests homage! f Homage to the bolt-armed destructive ones, to the lord of pilferers homage! g Homage to the bearers of the sword, the night wanderers, to the lord of cut-purses homage! h Homage to the turbaned wanderer on the mountains, to the lord of pluckers homage! i Homage [1] to you, bearers of arrows, and to you, bowmen, homage!
+Homage to the bearers of the sword, the night wanderers, to the lord of cut-purses homage!
+##### h
+Homage to the turbaned wanderer on the mountains, to the lord of pluckers homage!
+##### i
+Homage [1] to you, bearers of arrows, and to you, bowmen, homage!
 ##### k
+Homage to you that string (the bow), and to you that place (on the arrow), homage!
+##### l
-Homage to you that string (the bow), and to you that place (on the arrow), homage! l Homage to you that bend (the bow), and to you that let go the arrow) homage! m Homage to you that hurl, and to you that pierce homage!
+Homage to you that bend (the bow), and to you that let go the arrow) homage!
+##### m
+Homage to you that hurl, and to you that pierce homage!
 ##### n
 Homage to you that art seated, and to you that lie homage!
 ##### o